Kong/docs.konghq.com/app/docs/enterprise/0.32-x/developer-portal/property-reference.md

 **Default:** `NONE` (auto generated)

-**Description:**<br/>
+**Description:**
-The URL on which your Kong Developer Portal is accessible.
+The URL on which your Kong Dev Portal is accessible.

-When not provided, The Kong Developer Portal GUI will attempt to determine the `port` and `host` based on the browsers `window.location`, this assumes that the accessed `host` has exposed the ports defined on the `portal_gui_listener` directive.
+When not provided, The Kong Dev Portal GUI will attempt to determine the `port` and `host` based on the browsers `window.location`, this assumes that the accessed `host` has exposed the ports defined on the `portal_gui_listener` directive.